WakeRobotics/WRPlastibotMarlin/README.md

-*This is the firmware for the Wake Robotics Plastibot printers with LCD controllers*
+*This is the firmware for the Wake Robotics Plastibot printer #5 (PyroFlage) with LCD controller*

 WARNING:
 --------